Algorithmic solvability of the lifting-extension problem: Leftover proofs

 The basic idea is that $X$ is built from $A$ by consecutively attaching ``cells with a free action of $G$'', namely $X=\cup X_\thedimm$ and in each step $X_\thedimm=X_{\thedimm-1}\cup_{G\times\partial\stdsimp{\theotherdim_\thedimm}}G\times\stdsimp{\theotherdim_\thedimm}$ with $\theotherdim_\thedimm\leq\thedim$.\footnote{Thus, the action needs only be free away from $A$ and the same generalization applies to the dimension.}

 First, we prove that $\psi_*$ is surjective under the assumption that $\psi$ is an $\thedim$-equivalence.
 For convenience, we replace $\psi$ by a $G$-homotopy equivalent Kan fibration using Lemma~\ref{l:fibrant_replacement}.
-Suppose that $\psi_*$ is surjective with $X$ replaced by $X_{\thedimm-1}$ and we prove the same for $X_\thedimm$.
+Suppose that the above map $\psi_*$, but with $X$ replaced by $X_{\thedimm-1}$, is surjective and we prove the same for $X_\thedimm$.
 This is clearly implied by the solvability of the following lifting-extension problem

 (to find a preimage of $[\ell]$ at the bottom, we find the top map by the inductive hypothesis; if the lift exists, it gives a preimage of $[\ell]$ as required).
 As $X_\thedimm$ is obtained from $X_{\thedimm-1}$ by attaching a single cell, the problem is equivalent to